sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Does the organization currently have the skill sets internally to architect, design, build and operate this solution?
 - Does the organization currently have the capacity internally to architect, design, build and operate this solution?

-These last questions, however, do not necessarily mean that the technical questions of a solutions architecture should not be asked subsequently.
+These last questions, however, do not necessarily mean that the questions mentioned in the precendent section should not be asked subsequently.
+It is possible that the organization does not possess the staff with the required skill set or sufficient capacity to deliver internally the IT Solution at a specific point in time.
+When that is the case, proper talent acquisition, retention, and training efforts are required.

+Leveraging external resources is a valuable option, as long as the organization ensures that internal capacity and training is planned for.
-Any solution designed, developed and delivered by a third party should still be abiding by the same principles solutions built within ESDC have to so that once it is operationalized, the organization maintains a high amount of control and flexibility in maintaining and enhancing the solution while limiting its lock-in situations.
+And, any solution designed, developed, and delivered by a third party should still be abiding by the same principles required for solutions built within ESDC so that once it is operationalized, the organization retains a high level of control and flexibility in maintaining and enhancing the solution while limiting its lock-in situations.

 As such, if the organization is not in a position to design, build and operate the solution itself, the third party putting the solution together for the benefit of ESDC should have clear directives to align with our own architectural principles.